-Alabama Senate Says Church Can Start Its Own Police Force
+Church Can Start Its Own Police Force, Alabama Senate Says

 The officers would be given "all of the duties and invested with all of the powers of law enforcement officers in this state," the bill says.

+In Yeager's report for today's All Things Considered, he says that the bill's main sponsor, state Sen. Jabo Waggoner, is helping the church deal with security needs that aren't met by the private security it's already using.

+"It was their decision," Waggoner tells Yeager, "and if they wanted to have their own police force, you know, I don't see any reason why they can't.
+It's not unusual."

-This isn't the first time Briarwood's effort to form a police force has been endorsed by both houses of Alabama's legislature.
-As the Associated Press reports, a similar bill that was approved last year eventually failed after Gov. Robert Bentley didn't sign it into law.
+This isn't the first time Briarwood's effort to form a police force has been endorsed by both houses of Alabama's Legislature.
+As The Associated Press reports, a similar bill that was approved last year eventually failed after then-Gov. Robert Bentley didn't sign it into law.

 While churches have been known to form their own watch programs to enhance security and safety in North Carolina and elsewhere, an NPR search for any previous instances of a U.S. church forming its own police force turned up no results Wednesday.